DanWahlin/Observable-Store/README.md

  Setting                         | Description
 | -------------------------------|-------------------------------------------------------------------------------------------------------------------
 | `trackStateHistory: boolean`   | Determines if the store's state will be tracked or not (defaults to false).
 Pass it when initializing the Observable Store (see examples above).
 When `true`, you can access the store's state history by calling the `stateHistory` property.
+| `logStateChanges: boolean`     | Log any store state changes to the browser console (defaults to false).
 | `includeStateChangesOnSubscribe: boolean`   | Returns the store state by default when false (default).
 Set to `true` if you want to receive the store state as well as the specific properties/data that were changed when the `stateChanged` subject emits.
 Upon subscribing to `stateChanged` you will get back an object containing `state` (which has the current store state) and `stateChanges` (which has the individual properties/data that were changed in the store).